2024 Draft Class Profiles

 Age 22, pick 3.16 Bengals

 Burton has displayed a consistently aggressive and antagonistic pattern of behavior throughout his college career.
 These reportedly include hitting a female in public, kicking an opponent, and aggressively taunting an opposing crowd.
-These behaviors seem born out of
+These behaviors seem born out of anger, defiance, and vindictiveness.

 The most concerning aspect of assessing the risk of this behavior occurring again and affecting his NFL career is that there is a distinct pattern to this behavior rather than a single incident.
 In addition, when Burton released a statement regarding striking the opposing female fan, there was a total lack of accountability, an apology, or mention of the victim in the statement.
 His words were centered on himself only.
 This is very important when evaluating whether or not a person is committed to changing unhealthy behaviors.
 When someone is committed to change the first step really is acknowledging there is a problem.
 Before this happens this is considered the pre-contemplation or denial phase according to Procheska's stages of change,